-The finisher controller PCB drives the alignment motor (M3, M11) in advance, and keeps the alignment plate in wait at a waiting position of the trailing edge of a sheet.
-Whenever one sheet is moved to the stapling tray, each sheet is aligned, and the fifth or last sheet in a sort job/group is fed to the stapling tray.
-Then the alignment motor shifts the sheets front or rear by 15 mm.
+The finisher controller PCB drives the alignment motor (M3) in advance, and keeps the alignment plate in wait at a point 10 mm behind the trailing edge of a sheet.
+Whenever one sheet is moved to the stapling tray, each sheet is aligned, and when the fifth or last sheet in a sort job/group is fed to the stapling tray, the escape solenoid (SL6) moves the guide plate away and under the stapling tray.
+From then on, the alignment motor shifts the sheets to the front by 30 mm.

-When the copy has been shifted, the finisher controller PCB rotates the alignment motor counter-clockwise to move the alignment plate to a waiting position of the trailing edge of the sheet.
+When the copy has been shifted, the finisher controller PCB rotates the alignment motor counterclockwise to move the alignment plate to a point 10 mm behind the trailing edge of the sheet.
 This alignment operation is repeated until alignment of the fifth or last sheet in a sort job is completed.
 At this time, the swing guide is moved down and is closed, and the delivery motor rotates clockwise to deliver the sheet.